IBM/BluePic/README.md

 		--- | --- | ---
 		`.ng.bluemix.net` | `.eu-gb.bluemix.net` | `.au-syd.bluemix.net`

-You can find the one you need in multiple ways. , the first, by just looking at the URL you use to access your Bluemix dashboard.
-Another way is to look at the `cf_config.json` file you modifed earlier.
+You can find your region in multiple ways.
+For instance, by just looking at the URL you use to access your application's page (or the Bluemix dashboard).
+Another way is to look at the `cf_config.json` file you modified earlier.
 If you look at the credentials under your `AdvancedMobileAccess` service, there is a value called `serverUrl` which should contain one of the regions mentioned above.
 Once you insert your `bluemixAppRegion` value into the `bluemix.plist`, your app should be configured.

 #### 14. Run the iOS app

-If you don't have the iOS project already open, go to the BluePic-iOS directory and open the BluePic workspace using `open BluePic.xcworkspace`.
+If you don't have the iOS project already open, go to the `BluePic-iOS` directory and open the BluePic workspace using `open BluePic.xcworkspace`.

 You can now build and run the iOS app using the Xcode capabilities you are used to!